jchidley/jchidley.github.io/_drafts/2020-01-21-Booting-Linux-and-Operating-System-Choice.md

 1. Check Hardware is configured for EFI
 1. Make sure that you can boot your operating system directly from UEFI - see EFI Operating System Boot
 1. Install a command line shell so that you can repair anything that goes wrong, and boot things - see EFI Shell
 1. Try your luck with a friendlier method of booting - see Boot Managers

+## Perscriptive Advice

+The steps below will ensure that the computer will always boot and can resuce mistakes.
+I does require manually copying files from each operating system's normal boot localion to the EFI system partition.
+A small price to pay for predictability.

+1. Boot from a Linux live or installation USB of some sort
+1. Create a 1GB EFI system partition formatted to fat32
+1. Install the UEFI shell
+1. Install rEFInd
+1. Create a startup.nsh script that boots rEFInd
+1. Set the boot sequence to the shell first, rEFInd second
+1. Copy all operating systems boot files into the system partition

 ## Hardare UEFI Configuration